 Thank you, Lisa, for joining!
 Thank you, Adrian, for sharing your outstanding work!

 Last week, I and my co-curators Eva-Karin Planman and Sabine Recht set up two exhibitions as a part of the KonstFunk project in Södertälje.
 In Luna, the municipal culture center, we gathered works by some 30 creators to form a group show – the first one of KonstFunk exhibitions x2…

 …presenting a range of techniques and expressions; from textile craft to art remakes, to icons, self portraits and paintings emerging out of colour itself…

 What is the meaning of creativity?

 An absurd question, of course.
-Someone plays with colour and materials – glossy, sticky, tufted – having no fixed thoughts about the final result.
+Somebody enjoys playing with colour and materials – glossy, sticky, tufted – with no fixed intention about the final result.
 Another expresses a deeply personal experience; a feeling, an impression, a dream.
-A third one designs a “thing of beauty” to enhance everyday life… Intentions and situations differ.
-Distinct needs cannot easily be compared or evaluated towards each other.
+A third person designs a “thing of beauty” to enhance everyday life… Purposes and situations differ.
+Disparate needs cannot easily be compared or evaluated towards each other.

 The meaning of creativity can also be subject to change.
 What determines labels such as “therapy”, “craft”, “hobby” or “art”?
 Who has the mandate to categorize?